Financial-Times/ft-origami/docs/component-types/modules.md

 Modules should have as few subdependencies as possible.
 Where the dependency is required to test the module or view the examples, but not to use it, it should be listed in `devDependencies` not in `dependencies`.

-When listing dependencies in the `dependencies` section of the package configuration, specify compatible versions using as wide a range as possible, always ending on a less-than-next-major-version unless you have good reason to limit automatic upgrades.
+When listing dependencies in the `dependencies` section of the `bower.json` package configuration, specify compatible versions using as wide a range as possible, allowing for automatic point release updates.
 Where the dependency is an Origami module that is *also a dependency of many other Origami modules*, it's especially important to verify and assert the widest version compatibility possible.

 ## Tests and examples